 One chilly night staple is the pot roast.
 Pot roasts are a simple and delicious choice for any weeknight meal or for when you’re hosting a lot of people.
 They are tough to screw up, but taking a little time to go the extra mile can take your pot roast from good to so-homey-your house-feels-like a-fairy-tale good.

 One of the most important choices you have when making pot roast is the beef itself.
 Choose a cut with too much gristle and cook it too high and you’re stuck with a tough and chewy roast.
 Opt for something too tender and you can end up with tough pieces from overcooking it — even at low temperatures.

 What is pot roast?

-Pot roast is a braised beef dish made from cooking a piece of beef slowly in its own juices and broth, typically in a casserole dish or dutch oven.
+Pot roast is a braised beef dish made by cooking a piece of beef slowly in its own juices and broth, typically in a casserole dish or Dutch oven.

 The best cuts of meat for pot roast

 The go-to choice for pot roast is a chuck roast due to its rich and beefy flavor, tough marbling that breaks down beautifully with low-and-slow cooking methods, and cheaper price point.

 Besides chuck, your best options are brisket cuts and round roasts, although most cuts from the chuck primal, the brisket primal, or the round primal will do.
 You could even do bone-in cuts like short ribs if you’re looking for ways to use extra meat around the house.

 The trick with pot roast is to stick to tougher cuts of beef.
 The more the steer uses a muscle during its life, the tougher the meat.
 This is due to the increased number of protein strands, or collagen, present in the beef.

 While these cuts are very tough when cooked quickly at high temperatures, cooking tough cuts of meat for long periods of time at low heat gives that collagen time to break down into a rich and flavorful gelatin, which is what gives pot roast its signature texture and flavor.